 New Zealand’s Top 10 KiwiSaver Funds

-However, since then things have picked up considerably.
-The latest figures, to the end of 2023, show that the average 12-month return (net charges and tax) across the top 10 funds by number of members was a whopping 10%, up from 5.7% at the end of Q3.
-And of those ten schemes, the average of the four growth funds was 12.2%, which is even better.
+The new data, to the end of September 2024, shows that the average 12-month return (net charges and tax) across the top 10 funds by number of members was 15%, compared to just 5.7% at the end of Q3 2023.
+And of those ten schemes, the average of the five growth funds was 18%, which is even higher.

 Although whatever a fund’s short-term return, it’s worth remembering that as a KiwiSaver member you should be in it for the long-haul.
 Always concentrate on long term returns, which are still mostly in positive territory, and carefully pick your fund and provider on a range of criteria, including: